 Caesarea (40km or 25 miles north of Tel Aviv) was the culminating vision of Herod the Great (37 b.c.–4 b.c.), who created a new, spectacular classical Roman city by the sea to rival Alexandria as the greatest metropolis of the Eastern Mediterranean.
 Since it had no natural port, he built a vast artificial harbor.
 On the empty sands, he constructed theaters facing the sea, temples, hippodromes, palaces, colonnaded avenues, and markets.
 A thousand years later, the city was reborn as a Crusader fortress, but after the Crusades, the ruins of the city were covered by sand and forgotten.

-Today, the romantic ruins by the sea have become Israel’s most photogenic and lively archaeological site, dotted with great eateries smack dab in the middle of the ruins.
-Nearby beaches, wineries, and the artists’ village of Ein Hod make this a good car trip from Tel Aviv.
+Today, the romantic ruins by the sea have become one of Israel’s most photogenic and lively archaeological sites, dotted with great eateries smack dab in the middle of the ruins.
+Nearby glittering beaches and wineries, plus the artists’ village of Ein Hod make this a pleasing road trip from Tel Aviv.